Yuriy-Khomenko/qclone/README.md

 ## qclone

 the fastest function for deep clone js objects compatible with es6
+!!!according to the author, this script is the [fastest](#benchmarks) in the industry!!!

 ### Install